-4.7 Impairment of non-financial assets
+4.8 Impairment of non-financial assets

-The carrying amount of assets, except for financial assets (excluding investment in a subsidiary) and inventories, are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
+The carrying amount of assets, except for financial assets (excluding investment in subsidiaries) and inventories, are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.